M0Rf30/shisper/README.md

 ### For Arch Linux users

-You can find sim-on-pi on AUR
+You can find shisper on AUR

 Type:

-`yay -S shisper`

-or

 `yay -S shisper-git`